-Under the Planning Act 2008, the majority of new electricity transmission assets in England and Wales, will require a Development Consent Order from the Planning Inspectorate.
-The Development Consent Order application process provides for associated land rights.
+Under the Planning Act 2008, the majority of new electricity transmission assets will require a Development Consent Order from the Infrastructure Planning Commission or, from 1 April 2012, its successor.
+The Development Consent Order application process provides for the consideration and granting of associated land rights.

-As National Grid owns and operates nationally significant infrastructure, specifically the country's electricity transmission network, National Grid will seek to obtain from the very outset, by negotiation, permanent land rights for all new electricity transmission assets.
-This is fully consistent with National Grid's approach for new underground electricity cables and gas transmission pipelines where permanent land rights are also sought and obtained.
+As National Grid owns and operates nationally significant infrastructure, specifically the country's electricity transmission network, National Grid will therefore seek to obtain from the very outset permanent land rights for all new electricity transmission assets.
+This is fully consistent with National Grid's approach to both new underground electricity cables and gas transmission pipelines where permanent land rights are also sought and obtained.